India clinches double podium as Iran tops AEF Cup CSIY-B overall standings - www.lokmattimes.com

 India clinches double podium as Iran tops AEF Cup CSIY-B overall standings

+Bengaluru (Karnataka) [India], October 13 : India celebrated a double podium finish in the overall standings at the Asian ...

-Bangalore, Oct 13 India celebrated a double podium finish in the overall standings at the AEF Cup CSIY-B, ...
+Bengaluru (Karnataka) [India], October 13 : India celebrated a double podium finish in the overall standings at the Asian Equestrian Federation (AEF) Cup CSIY-B, held at Surge Stable in Bangalore on Sunday.

-Bangalore, Oct 13 India celebrated a double podium finish in the overall standings at the AEF Cup CSIY-B, held at Surge Stable in Bangalore.
-Indian riders Surya Aditya and Avik Bhatia secured the silver and bronze medals, respectively while Iran's Yazdan Mollaafzal took the top spot, displaying consistency and precision across both rounds.
+Indian riders Surya Aditya and Avik Bhatia secured the silver and bronze medals, respectively, while Iran's Yazdan Mollaafzal took the top spot, displaying consistency and precision across both rounds, as per a press release from the Equestrian Federation of India (EFI).

 The final overall standings saw Surya Aditya and Avik Bhatia secure second and third place, respectively, marking a proud achievement for India.